SerhatAktay/TrackTx/README.md

 # TrackTx - The Integrative Data Processing Pipeline for Tracking Transcription

 ## Instructions
-Download and put the script.command in a location where you want to run the script from.
+To run the script from a terminal window download the file **TrackTx.sh** and run in terminal by using the command ./TrackTx.sh after you are in the correct folder **or** download and put the **script.command** in a location where you want to run the script from.
 Double-click the file to start the pipeline and follow the instructions in the terminal window.

 ### Prerequisites